Industry & News

 At the heart of this resurgence is the desire for control and engagement that no automatic can fully replicate.
 A manual transmission demands attention: left foot on the clutch, right hand on the shifter, eyes reading the road, ears listening to the engine.
 Choosing the right gear at the right moment, feeling the clutch engage, and hearing revs sync with your intentions creates a feedback loop that is entirely personal.

-That level of involvement is precisely what many enthusiasts argue is absent from vehicles running dual-clutch setups or continuously variable transmissions (CVTs).
+That level of involvement is precisely what many enthusiasts argue is absent from vehicles running dual-clutch setups or continuously variable transmissions.
 Automatics optimize for efficiency and speed.
 A manual optimizes for the driver's experience.
 The tradeoff is deliberate, and for a growing segment of buyers, it's worth making.

 Which Automakers Are Still Championing the Stick Shift

 Despite the industry's broad shift toward automatics and CVTs, a committed group of manufacturers continues to offer manual options in performance and enthusiast-oriented models.
-These aren't token holdovers — they're deliberate product decisions aimed at a loyal, if relatively small, buyer base.
+These aren't token holdovers -- they're deliberate product decisions aimed at a loyal, if relatively small, buyer base.
+What those manufacturers have said publicly about why they kept the manual varies; in most cases the stated rationale comes down to brand character and a buyer segment willing to pay for the experience, not to any efficiency or performance argument the engineers could win on a spreadsheet.

 Toyota

-• GR Corolla: Toyota's turbocharged hot hatch produces 300 hp from a 1.6-litre three-cylinder and ships exclusively with a 6-speed manual, in keeping with the Gazoo Racing (GR) philosophy.
+• GR Corolla: Toyota's turbocharged hot hatch produces 300 hp from a 1.6-litre three-cylinder and is offered with a 6-speed manual, in keeping with the Gazoo Racing philosophy.

-• GR Supra (Special Editions): Most Supras use an 8-speed automatic, but Toyota introduced a 6-speed manual option for specific trims after persistent enthusiast demand.
+• GR Supra (Select Trims): Most Supras use an 8-speed automatic, but Toyota introduced a 6-speed manual option for specific trims after persistent enthusiast demand.

 Ford

 • Mustang: Ford's pony car remains one of the most visible manual-transmission holdouts on the market.
-The Mustang GT and performance variants like the Mach 1 retain the 6-speed manual, keeping old-school muscle accessible to buyers who want full control of a 5.0-litre V8.
+The Mustang GT and Mach 1 retain the 6-speed manual, keeping old-school muscle accessible to buyers who want full control of a 5.0-litre V8.

 Porsche